tj-mc/eslint-plugin-no-styled-components/README.md

 ## Usage

-Add `no-styled-components` to the plugins section of your `.eslintrc` configuration file.
+Add `no-styled-components` to the plugins section of your `.eslintrc` configuration file as shown below.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {